suraj-rixing/Audio-Downloader/README.md

 # Audio-Downloader

+I made this project mainly because I don't want to pay for 3rd party tools and I wanted to listen to Elon Musk interviews, speechs and etc... when I am out or offline.

 Make sure you have Python 12 from Microsoft Store.
 I am not sure if this would work on other versions of Python.
 Be vary that you need to have "pytube" package downloaded.
 To download "pytube", follow this command in the project terminal- "pip install pytube"